Steak sandwich: Steak bomb

 A steak bomb is a hot sub sandwich consisting of melted provolone or mozzarella cheese with grilled onions, sautéed red and green bell peppers, mushrooms, and peppered shaved steak all on a sub sandwich roll.
 It is a variation on the steak submarine sandwich, as is the cheese steak.
 It is most closely associated with the New England region of the United States, where steak sandwiches are made by quickly grilling shaved steak on a griddle and then adding cheese, or grilling the steak together with peppers and onions or mushrooms.
 If all three are combined it becomes a steak bomb.
 The addition of salami or other preserved meats or pickles is optional and exact recipes and proportions vary widely.
 Nearly every pizzeria and sub shop in New England has its own version of the various steak sandwiches and the steak bomb.

 Similarly-named dishes

-An Australian steak sandwich is a piece of grilled steak on a bun or sliced bread.
+An Australian steak sandwich is a piece of steak, typically grilled or barbecued, on a bun or sliced bread.
 It may be topped with fried onions, lettuce, tomato, tinned beetroot and barbecue sauce or tomato sauce/tomato ketchup.
 Cheese, a fried egg, bacon or pineapple might also be added.